 You must also pay a miner fee for your payment to a BitPay invoice, like every blockchain transaction.
-BitPay does not receive the miner fee which your bitcoin wallet includes in the outgoing bitcoin transaction.
-This fee pays the bitcoin network's cost of confirming a transaction on the Bitcoin network.
+BitPay does not receive the miner fee that your bitcoin wallet includes in the outgoing bitcoin transaction.
+This fee pays your cost of confirming a transaction on the Bitcoin network.
 (What are Bitcoin miner fees?)

-If you use an exchange or online account to send bitcoin payments to BitPay (this is not recommended), the service provider may deduct a miner fee or service fee from your outgoing payment which is not sent to BitPay.
+If you use an exchange or other service to send bitcoin payments to BitPay, the service provider may also deduct a fee from your outgoing payment.
+BitPay does not receive the fees charged by these services.